 Another historical misconception is that Ruby Bridges is the child Norman Rockwell depicted in his famous painting, “The Problem We All Live With.”
 According to the chief curator at the Normal Rockwell Museum in Stockbridge, Massachusetts, the girl pictured “is not specifically Ruby Bridges, but rather a symbolic child representing the racial integration of America’s public schools mandated by the 1954 Brown v.
 Board of Education ruling outlawing segregation in public education.”
 A local girl, eight-year-old Lynda Jean Dunn, was Rockwell’s model for the painting.
 Not to diminish Ruby Bridges’ significant role in history, I feel it’s important to correct the record when truths come to light.

 Working with Leona, Tessie and Gail has been enlightening and inspiring.
 I hope my telling of their incredible story helps bring them the recognition they deserve.
-Look for Small Shoes, Big Steps in 2023 from Carolrhoda/Lerner Publishing Group.
-Fine artist Alex Bostic will illustrate this remarkable story.
+Look for Small Shoes, Great Strides: How Three Brave Girls Opened Doors to School Equality in 2023 from Carolrhoda/Lerner Publishing Group.

 To receive future blog posts from The Book Itch, scroll to the bottom of the page and sign up.